Joekd1/nand2tetris-part1/02/README.md

 More details about the entire process can be found in *Discrete Mathematics with Applications* by *Susanna Epp* (5th ed) pages 97 - 99

+## Adder16 :

+First try: Can be implemented with a half-adder for the first addition and full-adders for the rest.
+Will investigte if it can optimised.